brianbirir/iot-cloud-platform/README.md

-# MQTT Broker Subscriber Client - Python
+# IOT Subscriber

-Implementation of an MQTT broker and MQTT subscriber to receive data from a sensor gateway that publishes the data.
+Implementation of an MQTT subscriber client to receive data from a sensor gateway that publishes the data.

 ## What to setup?

 - Python 3.6
 - Python libraries:
     - `paho-mqtt` client